zhoumengxiong/AutoOutputReport/README.md

-# These are python source codes for report automatically
+# These are python source codes for your reference.